 - Soup (like roasted red pepper soup or celery root soup would make for a delicious sidekick)

-Roasted red peppers can be quite wet.
-Ensure you pat it dry of excess moisture with a paper towel before adding to your sandwich.
-Excess moisture can lead to a soggy sandwich and ain’t nobody got time for that 😉
+- Roasted red peppers can be quite wet.
+Ensure you pat it dry of excess moisture with paper towels before adding to your sandwich.
+Excess moisture can lead to a soggy sandwich and nobody wants that.

-The avocado was sliced, but you could mash if you prefer.
+- The avocado is sliced, but you could mash if you prefer.
 If you mash, you may want to use the whole avocado instead of half.

 Sandwich Topping Variations

-Don’t want to use mayo?
+- Don’t want to use mayonnaise?
 Try homemade hummus as a spread instead.

-Use a bread that you enjoy!
-I opted for a ciabatta, but you could use something else, like focaccia or baguette.
+- Use a bread that you enjoy!
+For this veggie sandwich, I used ciabatta, but you could use something else, like focaccia or baguette.
 Use what’s fresh at your bakery or what you enjoy.
 Go for something with heft (not, say, a basic white bread) so it can stand up to those toppings.

-Mix up those greens!
-Instead of green leaf lettuce, try red leaf, baby spinach, baby arugula or romaine.
+- Mix up the leafy green vegetable!
+Instead of green leaf lettuce, try red leaf, baby spinach, baby arugula, or romaine.

-Cucumber was used for freshness and crunch.
+- Cucumber was used for freshness and crunch.
 Don’t have on hand?
-Try some thinly sliced pickle instead.
+Try some sliced pickle instead.

-Gouda was use (and I totally recommend because it adds a lovely smoky flavour).
-You can use another variety, though, if you prefer.
+- Smoked Gouda is used (and I totally recommend because it adds a lovely smoky flavour).
+You can use another variety, though, if you prefer or omit it entirely.

 - 2 leaves green leaf lettuce

-- Carefully cut ciabatta buns in half and toast.
+- Carefully cut ciabatta buns in half (horizontally) and toast.

 - Distribute mayonnaise equally between the cut side of the bottom buns and mustard equally between the cut side of the top buns.